iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 #Output
 The script will create an output folder for each individual .log file titled <name of log>_parser_output.
-Each folder will contain a file for every user found in the log as well as a "parsertotal.out" file containing the aggregate of all user connections.
+Each folder will contain a file for every user found in the log as well as a "parser_total.out" file containing the aggregate of all user connections.

 The format for Jun 16 08:10:17 would be

-20150616 08:10:17
+20150616, 08:10:17

-20150616 08:10
+20150616, 08:10

-20150616 08
+20150616, 08

 Depending on the time formatting options described above.